dask/dask/docs/source/setup/kubernetes-helm.rst

 The ``dask/daskhub`` Helm Chart deploys JupyterHub, Dask Gateway, and configures the two to work well together.
-In particular, Dask Gateway is registered as a JupyterHub service so that Dask Gateway can re-use JupyterHub's authentication.
+In particular, Dask Gateway is registered as a JupyterHub service so that Dask Gateway can re-use JupyterHub's authentication, and the JupyterHub environment is configured to connect to the Dask Gateway without any arguments.

 .. note::